Joao4569/farm_fresh/README.md

 ## Manual Testing

-- After creating the `farm_fresh` project in Gitpod, I tested it buy running the application and recieved visual confirmation that the application is working successfully from Django.
+- After creating the `farm_fresh` project in Gitpod, I tested it buy running the application and received visual confirmation that the application is working successfully from Django.

 ![django_app_test](media/readme_images/testing/django_test_app.png)

 - After installing Django allauth, I manually tested logging in and out of the admin site.
 I found some issues but they are now all resolved and noted in the Bugs found section of this document.

-- After finalising the Django allauth installation I manually went to the accounts login page and tested the authentication by redirecting a successfull login to a "success" url (which does not exist) and confirmed that it is working as expected.
+- After finalising the Django allauth installation I manually went to the accounts login page and tested the authentication by redirecting a successful login to a "success" url (which does not exist) and confirmed that it is working as expected.

 - After creating the home app and index.html template with its associated view and urls, I manually tested that the template was working correctly.